mozilla/fx-private-relay/docs/translations.md

 translations avoid these issues.

 The pending translations for the front end are in [frontend/pendingTranslations.ftl][].
-The same for the back end are in [privaterelay/pending_locales/en/pending.ftl][].
+The back end strings are in [privaterelay/pending_locales/en/pending.ftl][].
 If both the front and back ends need the string, duplicate it to both files.
 These files are in the Relay codebase, not the translations submodule.
 Include pending translation changes with the pull request that uses them.

 **Do not re-use IDs for new or updated strings**.
 The translations of an existing string are valid and used in live content.
 When updating content, add a digit to the string ID